LachlanMcLachlan/caged_nerd/README.md

 Simple.
 Like an ugly, featureless version of GuitarHero. (but with a real guitar and an honest purpose, to make you better at finding chords).

+(Please note the project is in its development stage.
+I'll release a stable version once it...actually works.)